Skip to Content

 Your dog may also be more aggressive to fellow females and exhibit extra interest in male dogs.
 Frequent licking of the genitals, agitation, and urine marking are also indications of readiness to mate.
 Contrary to popular belief, a GSD spraying is not just a boy thing!

-In this period, if you have an intact German Shepherd and don’t intend to breed her, you should keep your pet on a leash during walks, as your furry friend will be actively seeking a sexual partner.
+In this period, if you have an intact German Shepherd and don’t intend to breed her, you should keep your pet on a leash during walks, as your furry friend will actively seek a sexual partner.

 Caring for a German Shepherd in heat requires extra love and attention.
-As a consequence of the physical and emotional changes your German Shepherd will undergo during the season, you’ll need to take special care of your dog.
+Due to the physical and emotional changes your German Shepherd will undergo during the season, you’ll need to take special care of your dog.

 Here are 7 things you should do to care for a German Shepherd in heat: